sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 ### Some coordination is needed.

-* Worker needs to tell cluster master it's done, and stop accepting new connections.
+* Worker tells cluster master it's done accepting new connections.

-* Cluster master needs to fork a replacement.
+* Cluster master forks replacement.

-* Worker needs to stay around to clean up in-flight requests gracefully.
+* Worker stays around to clean up.

-* So, master cannot wait for worker to die before forking a replacement.
+* Master cannot wait for worker to die before replacing!

+Another use case for cluster:
 ## Deployment.

-Another use case for cluster.

-We want to replace all existing servers.
+* Want replace all existing servers.

-Something must manage that = cluster master process.
+* Something must manage that = cluster master process.

 Note: a bit like a deliberately induced error across all your workers.